How To Install Your New Capricorn Bowden Tube

 The second step is to measure the old Bowden tube.
 Be sure to hold it straight while measuring.
 In most cases, you will want the new one to be the exact same length.
 You might be able to go shorter, but be careful because once you cut the tube you can't make it longer again.
 If designing a new printer, bear in mind that you want the tube as short as possible, so measure the distance from the extruder to the farthest point the hotend can reach.

 There are a number of tools available to make a good square cut.
 It is not recommended to use scissors or wire cutters because they will smush the end.
 If this is all you've got, then use a pair of needle nose pliers to carefully un-smush the end and make sure the hole is open and round before moving on.
-There are specialized tools available to make the cut, but in most cases a good sharp razor blade will do the job just fine.
+A good sharp razor blade will get you a perfect cut, but it takes some practice.

 Now that the tube is cut to length, simply install it into the fittings.
 If you marked your old tube with tape, use it as a reference to make sure you've got the tube all the way in and fully seated.